aychen5/youtube-extremism-replication/main-text-figures.md

 other
 </td>
 <td style="text-align:right;">
-35.93
+37.14
 </td>
 </tr>
 </tbody>
 </table>

-Interestingly, we observe 5% of referrals to extreme videos coming from alternative videos, but only 0.7% of referrals from alternative videos coming from extreme videos
+Interestingly, we observe 5% (3.8% weighted) of referrals to extreme videos coming from alternative videos, but only 0.7% (0.8% weighted) of referrals from alternative videos coming from extreme videos

 ``` r
 on_platform_referrers_by_channel %>%